junxit/us-congress-bills-119/metadata.md

 - 2025-11-03 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Paul with an amendment in the nature of a substitute.
 Without written report.
 - 2025-11-03 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Paul with an amendment in the nature of a substitute.
 Without written report.
 - 2025-11-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 253.
+- 2025-12-16 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8765; text of amendment in the nature of a substitute: CR S8765)
+- 2025-12-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.